Operations Safe Haven and Safe Passage: Relocation

 Operation Safe Haven began in September 1994, when the first Cubans arrived in Panama from Guantanamo.
 Camps were established in Panama as a result of an agreement between the US and Panamanian governments that permitted the Cubans to remain in Panama for six months.
 Cuban migrants continued to arrive until the camps reached their peak occupancy of 8,600.
 Of these 8,600, approximately 1,280 Cubans entered the United States in mid-October 1994 as a result of a program of parole entry by the US Department of Justice.
 In addition, 110 Cubans were accepted by Spain, and 10 by Venezuela.

 Disturbances

 Due in part to uncertainty about their future, some of the Cuban migrants became increasingly restless as the weeks went by.
 The growing tension led to disturbances and riots on December 7–8, 1994, which were quickly controlled by US military members.
-During the riots, more than 200 US military personnel and 30 Cubans were injured and an unknown number of Cuban migrants drowned in the Panama Canal while attempting to flee from the camps.
+During the riots, more than 200 US military personnel and 30 Cubans were injured and at least 2 Cuban migrants drowned in the Panama Canal while attempting to flee from the camps.
 There was also considerable property damage, including the destruction of various military vehicles, computers, and telephones.

 Approximately three days after the initial riot, a joint operation took place to regain control of camp five, the last camp under Cuban immigrant control.
 The Cuban migrants were taken into custody and the instigators and leaders of the riots were identified.